4 Best Tennis Racquets for Control (2022)

 If you’re an aggressive all-court player who’s looking for the most balanced and spin-friendly racquet in the Vcore Pro line-up, then considering the Vcore Pro 2021 is worth it.

-If you are suffering from any wrist or elbow injury or any kind of discomfort, then considering this V-Core Pro 97 or playing with this racquet is an option for you.
-All Vcore Pro 2021 racquets are so arm-friendly due to their low, stiff frames.
+If you are suffering from any wrist or elbow injury or any kind of discomfort, then considering this Yonex Vcore Pro 97 or playing with this racquet is an option for you.
+All Yonex Vcore Pro (2021) racquets are so arm-friendly due to their low, stiff frames.

 This is a frame that is best suited for aggressive players, especially those who like to hit flat backhands or flat winners.